cybercongress/cybercongress/blog/2020-06-30-euler-foundation-1.md

 ![euler-foundation-contribution](euler-foundation-contribution.png)

-We can see higher interest at the start of the Auction.
-2 days of price discovery in the beginning and active bidding with a small hype towards the end of the Auction.
+We can see higher interest at the start of the Auction; 2 days of price discovery in the beginning and active bidding with a small hype towards the end of the Auction.

 To gain more understanding of the process, let's take a look at the bidding charts: